-Translated into a financial terminology, Example 1 illustrates the case when the market is complete.
+Translated into a financial terminology, Example 1.1 illustrates the case when the market is complete.
 The market is complete whenever Arrow-Debreu securities paying one dollar in one particular state of the world can be replicated, and a bet on each event could be interpreted as buying an Arrow-Debreu security.
 Markets consisting of Arrow-Debreu securities are sometimes referred to as "horse race markets" because only one security, "the winner", will make a pay-off in a given state.
+(See also Example 4 in Chapter 2 of this volume.)
 In a financial setting, the securities are most often not modelled as Arrow-Debreu securities.

-Example 2 (Complete Markets) Again, a one-period model is considered.
+Example 1.2 (Complete Markets).
+Again, a one-period model is considered.
 Assume that the probability space $\Omega$ is finite, and for $\omega_i \in \Omega$ there is a strategy $\delta{\omega_i}$ such that at time 1